anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

   }]
 }
 ~~~~
-{: #ExampleVoucherResponsefigure title='Example Voucher Response from MASA' artwork-align="left"}
+{: #ExampleVoucherResponsefigure title='Example Voucher-Response from MASA' artwork-align="left"}

-## Example Voucher Response, MASA issued Voucher with additional Registrar signature (from MASA to Pledge, via Registrar and Registrar-agent)
+## Example Voucher-Response, MASA issued Voucher with additional Registrar signature (from MASA to Pledge, via Registrar and Registrar-agent)

-The following is an example voucher response from MASA to Pledge via Registrar and Registrar-agent, in "General JWS JSON Serialization".
+The following is an example voucher-response from MASA to Pledge via Registrar and Registrar-agent, in "General JWS JSON Serialization".
 The message size of this Voucher is: 3006 bytes

 ~~~~